babangsund/relay-fns/README.md

 ```
 ---
 #### Delete
-When you delete an item in a list, which is not a connection, the optimistic cleanup can be tedious.
+When you delete an item in a list which is not a connection, the optimistic cleanup can be tedious.
 This function provides you with this functionality.

 To resolve the list, a config is required.